RunicPixels/Mod-Sources-Cheezes-Content-Pack/README.md

 • Several Quality of Life improvements.
 • A little bit of cross content with other mods, more in the future.

-NOTE: Update 1.1.2 for tModLoader 0.10.0.2 has just come out!
-If you see or find anything odd be sure to tell me!
+*NOTE: Update 1.1.2 for tModLoader 0.10.0.2 has just come out!
+If you see or find anything odd be sure to tell me!*

-Changelog:
+# Installation
+**1.-** Install Terraria and tModloader according to the instructions here: https://github.com/blushiemagic/tModLoader/ **2.-** Go to the Ingame Mod Browser and type in Cheeze's Content Pack.
+**3.-** Press Download and go to the mods section on the main menu.
+**4.-** Go to Cheeze's Content Pack and press the Enable Button.
+**5.-** Press Reload Mods.
+**7.-** You're ready to play!
+# Changelog
-v1.1.2 - 0.10.0.2 Support, Quality Improvements and Nukes!
+**v1.1.2 - 0.10.0.2 Support, Quality Improvements and Nukes!**
 Major Changes to most "Fist" Weapons.
 Utilizing FlashKirby99's WeaponOut methods to have a variety of special attacks, a better appearance and much more!
 Changes to Pulse Pistol and The High Noon to reflect your ammo on usage (might change again in the future in it's own ui section).
 Platforming Improvements to Agents of Doom Upgrade line.